pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-operator/deploy-operator.md

 ### Prerequisites

-* You must have Oracle Cloud Account.
-You must have information about your tenancy name and cloud account credentials.
+* Access to noVNC Remote Desktop created in lab 1.
-* Successfully created the virtual machine, which consist of all required softwares.
+* You should have a text editor.

-## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+## Task 1: Configure kubectl (Kubernetes Cluster CLI) to connect to Oracle Kubernetes Cluster
 In this Task, we creats the configuration file *.oci/config* and *.kube/config* in */home/opc* directory.
 This configuration file allow us to access Oracle Kubernetes Cluster (OKE) from this virtual machine.

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Kubernetes Clusters (OKE)* as shown.